yuheng222/CS598-DL4H-MICRON/README.md

 ```
 pip install -r requirements.txt
 ```
-4. Ensure that all data and mapping files shown in the folder structure section are present in the *data/* folder and run the preprocessing file *utils/preprocessing.py*.
+4. Ensure that all data and mapping files previously described in the folder structure section are present in the *data/* folder, and run the preprocessing file *utils/preprocessing.py*.
 ```
 python preprocessing.py
 ```
 5. Verify that the configurations in *config/config.ini* are correct before running the models for training/testing.

 ## Training
-To train a model, simply run the model's main function (e.g. micron.py, gamenet.py) located in the root folder.
+To train a model, simply run the model's main function located in the root folder.
 ```
 python micron.py
 ```